Yomguithereal/mnemonist/trie.md

 ### #.delete

-Deletes an item from the Trie.
-Returns `true` if the item was deleted & `false` if the item was not in the Trie.
+Deletes a prefix from the Trie.
+Returns `true` if the prefix was deleted & `false` if the prefix was not in the Trie.

 `O(m)`, m being the size of the deleted string.